Chia-KaiYang/D3-alpscarf/README.md

-# alpscarf
+# Alpscarf

-`alpscarf` is an D3 package for visualizing AOI visits in augmented scarf plots.
+`D3-alpscarf` is a D3 package for visualizing AOI visits in augmented scarf plots.
 The visualization is originally developed (but not limited) in the context of eye-tracking research.
+Find more information about Alpscrf at [R-alpscarf](https://github.com/Chia-KaiYang/alpscarf) repository.

-While the D3 code is still under construction, the current version gives a glimps of the kind of intereaction in the tool.
+**NOTE: This project is still in development.
+The current version merely gives a *glimpse* of the kind of interaction in the tool.**

 ## Interact with Alpscarf

-To see how the visualization works, here is a runnable web application on [bl.ocks.org](https://bl.ocks.org/Chia-KaiYang/raw/cd34f16fd1a9df27a13a59045bd40c4d/)
+To experience how the interactive visualization work, here is a runnable web application on [bl.ocks.org](https://bl.ocks.org/Chia-KaiYang/raw/cd34f16fd1a9df27a13a59045bd40c4d/)

 ## Usage

-On top there is a legend.
-Users can (de)select the AOI(s) of interest by clicking the items in the legend.
-All the corresponding parts of Alpscarf will be highlighted.
-Users can also directly perform the same interaction on Alpscarf.
+At the top of the visualization, there is a legend.
+Users can (de)select the AOIs of interest by clicking the key in the legend.
+The corresponding parts of all Alpscarf visualizations are also highlighted simultaneously.
+Users can click on Alpscarf (to select/deselect the AOIs of interest), as well as panning (click-and-drag), zooming (spin the wheel) and displaying tooltips (hover over).

 ## How to cite